 The "bunker" style construction recommended by the Geotechnical Report requires the rear of the house to be flush with the coastal bluff to serve as a retaining wall.
-This requires excavation into the bluff.
-The proposed 1,250 cubic yards of grading is not excessive for a house constructed in this style, as the amount of grading is similar to recently approved homes of a similar design at the southern end of Beach Drive.
-Furthermore, the proposed residence steps up the bluff to minimize excavation.
+This requires excavation info the bluff.
+The proposed 1,250 cubic yards of grading is not excessive for a house constructed in this style, as the amour $\frac{1}{58}$ adding is similar to recently approved homes

-04-0255 Environmental Review Initial Study Page 2(
+04-0255 Environmental Review Initial Study Page 20

+Significant Or Potentially Significant Impact Less than

+Significant

+with

+Mitigation

+Incorporation

-Significant Or Less than Significant Less than Potentially Significant with Mitigation Significant Or Not Impact Incorporation No Impact Applicable
+Less thra Significant Or No Impact